3 Nights in Berlin

 Contemporary Art in Berlin

 Berlin’s contemporary art spaces push boundaries and delight in equal measure.
 Just about every corner is flourishing with art, as creativity and cultural richness continue to burgeon and influence the city.
-It is impossible to recommend just one but to mention at least two - Contemporary Fine Arts or CFA, is one of the best spots to soak up the world-class contemporary art in Berlin.
-Available only by appointment and guided tour, the Sammlung Boros, also known as the Boros Bunker (it's located in a giant above-ground air raid shelter), is one of Berlin's most exclusive art experiences.
+It is impossible to recommend just one but to mention at least three - Contemporary Fine Arts or CFA, is one of the best spots to soak up the world-class contemporary art in Berlin.
+Available only by appointment and guided tour, the Sammlung Boros, also known as the Boros Bunker (it's located in a giant above-ground air raid shelter), is one of Berlin's most exclusive art experiences and finally be sure to check out the Hamburger Bahnhof, Berlins premier contemporary art gallery housed in a former railway station.

 Day 4